-The Sun Salutation is a 22 metre diameter solar panel formed from 300 multi-layered glass panels.
-At sunset, the installation switches on and displays a series of bright colourful light.
+The Sun Salutation is a 22-metre diameter solar panel formed from 300 multi-layered glass panels.
+At sunset, the installation switches on and displays a series of bright colourful lights.

 A walking tour is the best way to explore this beautiful city.
 Don’t forget to visit the Church of Donatus, the Zadar cathedral, 5 Wells Square, St. Mary’s Church and so much more.